 Infrastructure costs are non-personnel costs that are necessary for the general operation of the one-stop center, such as rental of the facilities, utilities and maintenance, equipment, and technology.
-The infrastructure costs budget for the one-stop system in the Arapahoe/Douglas Counties includes the following, agreed upon items:
+The infrastructure costs budget for the one-stop system in the Arapahoe/Douglas Counties includes the following, gareed upon items:

-Infrastructure renal, utilities, maintenance, equipment and technology are paid, pursuant to and executed through the Lease Agreement; see exhibit C. These costs are based on total expenses and are inclusive of the office space, port charges, including the computer, phone, and scanner, and copy and fax machine usage.
+Infrastructure rental, utilities, maintenance, equipment and technology are paid, pursuant to and executed through the Lease Agreement.
+The projected effective date of co-locating is estimated to be December 13, 2017; DVR will cover the cost of physical co-location at approximately \$10,696.25 per private office per year; each private office is 113 square feet.
+These costs are based on total expenses and are inclusive of the office space, port charges, including the computer, phone, and scanner, and copy and fax machine usage.
+DVR will also cover the cost of the furnished common space at a rate of approximately \$10,961.00 per year; this space is 419 square feet and will be covered under a Lease agreement.
 Furnished common space is for sole use of DVR and is equipped with wooden cabinet storage, a dry erase board, a flat screen TV for presentations and webinars, and entry doors that allow for after-hours access.
-DVR shall make no funded payments under this MOU since these costs are paid through the space sharing agreement.
+DVR shall make no cash funded payments under this Agreement since these costs are paid through the Lease Agreement.

 DVR is a physically co-located at the comprehensive one-stop center.
-As a co-located partner, at no additional cost, DVR will have access to reserve and utilize all other training rooms and conference spaces at Arapahoe/Douglas Works! locations, as well as having access to all agency trainings, information, and resources.
+As a co-located partner, at no additional cost, DVR will have access to reserve and utilize all other training rooms and conference spaces at Arapahoe/Douglas Works!
+Workforce Center locations, as well as having access to all agency trainings, information, and resources.

-Existing OfficeScapes furniture will be inventoried and catalogued accordingly as property of Arapahoe/Douglas Works!, and furniture purchased and furnished by DVR will be inventoried and catalogued accordingly as property of DVR.
+Existing OfficeScapes furniture will be inventoried and catalogued accordingly as property of Arapahoe/Douglas Works!
+Workforce Center, and furniture purchased and furnished by DVR will be inventoried and catalogued accordingly as property of DVR.